-In September, the estimated seasonally adjusted annual rate of public construction spending was $309.1 billion, 0.9 percent below the revised August estimate of $312.0 billion.
+In August, the estimated seasonally adjusted annual rate of public construction spending was $332.3 billion, 0.4 percent above the revised July estimate of $330.8 billion.

 This graph shows private residential and nonresidential construction spending, and public spending, since 1993.
 Note: nominal dollars, not inflation adjusted.

-Private residential spending had been increasing - although has declined slightly recently - and is still 18% below the bubble peak.
+Private residential spending had been increasing - but turned down in the 2nd half of 2018 - and is now 25% below the bubble peak.

-Public construction spending is now 5% below the peak in March 2009, and 18% above the austerity low in February 2014.
+Public construction spending is 2% above the previous peak in March 2009, and 27% above the austerity low in February 2014.

 The second graph shows the year-over-year change in construction spending.

-On a year-over-year basis, private residential construction spending is up 5%.
-Non-residential spending is up 7% year-over-year.
-Public spending is up 11% year-over-year.
+On a year-over-year basis, private residential construction spending is down 5%.
+Non-residential spending is down 3% year-over-year.
+Public spending is up 5% year-over-year.